 If you are reading this, chances are you find yourself in the same situation I was in 2012, or have gone through it and know exactly what I’m talking about.

-I did not enjoyed my work.
+When that happened to me, I started to be more aware of how I was spending my time.
+I just knew that I did not enjoy my work.
 This Steve Jobs quote, even though overused, had a profound impact on me back then:

 Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.